 - Blackbean And Quinoa Patties

-The reason why you should wash quinoa seeds is that the outer layer has a protective coating called saponin.
-Saponin helps to protect the plant from animals, insects that want to eat it.
-Saponin gives the seed a bitter taste.
+You should wash quinoa seeds because the outer layer has a protective coating called saponin.
+Saponin helps to protect the plant from animals insects that want to eat it.
+However, saponin gives the seed a bitter taste.
 Some people are sensitive to this coating and may develop an adverse reaction if not washed.

 It is so easy to cook fluffy quinoa by following my simple quinoa to water ratio: 1 part quinoa to 2 parts water.

 After quinoa is washed, place quinoa in a pot and add twice the amount of water.
 Bring to a boil, reduce to simmer for 15 minutes.
 Using a fork, fluff quinoa, then cover and allow quinoa to sit for 5 more minutes before serving.